guiambros-public/p5-best-places/README.md

 ## Graceful Degradation:
+* The site degrades gracefully:
+* If the data file can't be loaded, it displays an error message, asking to try again later
-* The site degrades gracefully for most parts.
-If Foursquare's API is not available, it simply shows the default marker (and no tips), but it doesn't break the site
+* If Foursquare's API is not available, it simply shows the default marker and no infowindow with tips
-* If Google Maps is not available, it won't show, but the browse and search functionality can still be used
+* If Google Maps is not available, it won't show the map, but the user can still browse and search for venues

 ## Source Data